camunda-consulting/camunda-7-code-examples/task-name-beautifier/README.md

   </resources>
 ```

+Please, remember that you have to repeat this step when you upgrade your server to a newer version of camunda BPM.

 To enable the configuration class,
 add it to the process engine parameters in your standalone.xml or domain.xml:
 ```xml